ewardou/Sign-up-form/README.md

-Simple sing-up form created to practice the use of form elements and how to lay them out using the position property and more advanced css selectors.
+Simple sign-up form created to practice the use of form elements and how to lay them out using the position property and more advanced css selectors.